Judge Market LogoJudgeMarketUS

 Portfolio incentives.
 Traders have portfolios.
 Their performance is tracked.
 This creates long-term incentives to build a track record of accurate judgment, not just to express momentary opinions.

 Market making.
-Automated market makers ensure liquidity across all figures, so you can always trade — even on less popular figures where there might not be many active traders.
-This means the market's pricing function works even for niche historical figures, not just the most famous ones.
+Automated market makers ensure liquidity across all figures, so you can always trade — even on less-followed figures where there might not be many active traders.
+This means the market's pricing function works even for niche figures, not just the most famous ones.

 What the Research Predicts for Reputation Markets

-If the academic findings on prediction markets hold for reputation markets — and there is every reason to believe they will — we should expect the following.
+If the academic findings on crowd-priced markets hold for reputation — and there is every reason to believe they will — we should expect the following.

 Resistance to bubbles.
 While individual traders may overreact to news events (a biopic, a scandal), the market as a whole should correct quickly.
 Traders who recognize overreaction have a clear incentive to trade against it.

 Incorporation of diverse knowledge.
 Prices should reflect information from multiple sources — academic research, popular media, cultural context from different regions.
-Figures who are overvalued in one cultural context but undervalued in another should converge toward a globally informed price.
+Figures who are overpriced in one cultural context but underpriced in another should converge toward a globally informed price.

 Increasing accuracy over time.
-As more traders join and more information flows into the market, prices should become increasingly accurate reflections of collective opinion.
-This is the same network effect that makes prediction markets more accurate as they grow.
+As more traders join and more information flows into the market, prices should become increasingly accurate reflections of collective verdict.
+This is the same network effect that makes other crowd-priced markets more accurate as they grow.

 Measurable cultural shifts.
-Long-term price charts should visually capture the cultural forces that reshape reputation — the Hamilton effect, the #MeToo reckoning, the impact of AI-generated historical content.
+Long-term price charts visually capture the cultural forces that reshape standing — the #MeToo reckoning, the impact of AI-generated content, the rapid re-pricing of contemporary politicians during a news cycle, the slow drift of historical reputations as scholarship evolves.
 These shifts, currently invisible and unmeasured, become data.

 The Future of Reputation Scoring

-We are at the beginning of a fundamental shift in how humanity evaluates its past.
+We are at the beginning of a fundamental shift in how humanity evaluates its public figures.

-For centuries, historical reputation was determined by a small number of gatekeepers — historians, educators, publishers, filmmakers.
+For centuries, reputation was determined by a small number of gatekeepers — historians, educators, publishers, filmmakers, editorial boards.
 Their evaluations filtered through slow, centralized channels and reached the public years or decades after the underlying opinions had formed.

-Markets democratize this process.
-They let anyone participate, they update in real time, they are resistant to manipulation, and they produce clear, unambiguous output.
+A reputation market democratizes this process.
+It lets anyone participate, it updates in real time, it is resistant to manipulation, and it produces clear, unambiguous output.
 The academic evidence supporting market-based information aggregation is among the strongest in social science.

 JudgeMarket is building this future.
-Every trade, every price movement, every shift in the comparison between two figures contributes to a living, breathing map of how humanity judges its past.
+Every trade, every price movement, every shift in the comparison between two figures contributes to a living, breathing map of how the public judges the people who shape the world — past and present.

 This is not a theoretical exercise.
 It is happening now.
-The question is not whether market-based reputation scoring will become the standard.
+The question is not whether reputation markets will become the standard.
 The question is how soon.

-Ready to contribute your judgment to the market?
+Ready to contribute your verdict to the market?
 Every trade moves the price, and every price movement is data.